Aktanee/butler/README.md

 best butler around here.

-This is an util project used to quicly launch projects .
+This is an util project used to quicly launch projects.
 The main use is the `serve` command that will open a new tab in iTerm with the correct project command.